INRIA/scikit-learn-mooc/slides/ml_concepts.md

 ???

-In this video, we will discover what is machine learning and its general underlying concepts.
+In this lesson, we will discover what is machine learning and its general underlying concepts.
 This lesson is an introduction and focuses on general concepts, rather than coding or maths.